jacobcode01/ChurnLabs/README.md

 make api-dev       # Start FastAPI backend → http://localhost:8000
 make frontend-dev  # Start React frontend → http://localhost:5173
 ```

-> [!NOTE]
-> This setup will use the local dataset instead of the PostgreSQL database and proceed with preprocessing.

 > [!TIP]
 > You can also start the entire application using Docker :